Exhibition - Legion: Life in the roman army

 OUR ROLE

-Liam McFaul served as the lead Cost Consultant on this temporary installation.
+Liam McFaul served as the lead Cost Consultant on this project, ensuring its smooth execution.

 Greenway Associates are proud to have collaborated with the British Museum for over 15 years, contributing to many fascinating exhibitions, including this memorable project.